UniversalDependencies/docs/_u-overview/syntax.md

 Negation can modify any function word, but other types of modifiers are disallowed for function words that express properties of the head word often expressed morphologically in other languages.
-This class, which we refer to as _pure function words_, includes auxiliary verbs, case markers (adposition), and articles, but needs to be defined explicitly for each language.
+This class, which we refer to as _pure function words_, includes auxiliary verbs, case markers (adpositions), and articles, but needs to be defined explicitly for each language.
 When pure function words appear with modifiers other than negation, we take the modifier to apply to the entire phrase and therefore attach it to the head word of the function word, as illustrated in the following example.